brudfors/SlicerBoneEnhancer/README.md

 ![Capture.PNG](https://bitbucket.org/repo/LK76Gq/images/1778480745-Capture.PNG)

 # BoneEnhancer #
 A 3D Slicer module which enhances bone in US images.
-It is possible to test the module from 3D Slicer pressing *Reload and Test*, which uses a lumbar spine US volume (available in MIDAS).
+It is possible to test the module from 3D Slicer pressing *Reload and Test*, which loads a lumbar spine US image (available in MIDAS).

 The module uses *OpenMP* and *Intel MKL*.
 A free trial of *Intel MKL* can be downloaded from here: